 Your choice of entrance will probably depend on where you start your journey to Rocky Mountain National Park.

 If you're staying in the area around the national park then we'd suggest heading to either Beaver Meadows Entrance or Grand Lake Entrance to start your drive along Trail Ridge Road.

-Travellers come from all over the country to visit Rocky Mountains National Park, so take a look at the table below for an idea of how long it will take to get to the national park from some popular departure cities, and which entrance to aim for.
+Travelers come from all over the country to visit Rocky Mountain National Park, so take a look at the table below for an idea of how long it will take to get to the national park from some popular departure cities, and which entrance to aim for.

 |Origin City||Entrance||Total Distance||Total Time|

 |Las Vegas||Grand Lake Entrance||720 miles||11 hours|

 |Los Angeles||Grand Lake Entrance||980 miles||14 hours 30 minutes|